 Finding Eric Primrose Reserve

-Running east from Rydalmere wharf, Eric Primrose Reserve travels down to Silverwater Road and Silverwater bridge.
+Running east from Rydalmere wharf, Eric Primrose Reserve travels down to Silverwater Road.
 The playground is in roughly the middle of the reserve.
 There is on-site parking near the playground, or back near the ferry wharf.

 You can catch the ferry to Rydalmere wharf and take a little stroll down to the playground.
 Bus 524 also stops nearby and there is free parking at the wharf or along John Street.